 Accredited program by the American Library Association that will prepare you for careers in libraries, museums, and archives as well as government and business information centers.

 Our M.A. in Library and Information Science is the only accredited program by the American Library Association in Arizona.
 The program focuses on information organization, digital information, health sciences, law, and culture.

-The degree offers flexible options for students, including on-campus courses and a fully-online program.
+The degree offers flexible options for students to attend as a main campus student or attend our fully-online program.